From Stress to Strength: A Practical Approach to Improving Men's Mental Health

 Many men silently struggle with mental health.
 They face a constant battle against worries and doubts, often struggling to express these feelings.

-I've learned that, deep down, a pervasive sense exists among many men - that, beyond their contributions to others, they don't feel cared for in a way that feels meaningful.
+I've learned that many men feel a pervasive sense—beyond their contributions to others—that they don't feel cared for in a meaningful way.

 This vulnerability - and a fear of being exposed - loom large.